MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 2. Select **Open connector page** on the connector information blade.

-3. Copy to the clipboard the command shown in 1.2 Install the CEF collector on the Linux machine.
+3. Copy to the clipboard the command shown in *1.2 Install the CEF collector on the Linux machine*.

-4. The next steps are specific to limitations in copying from a Virtual Machine in the lab environment.
+4. The next steps are specific to limitations in copying from a virtual machine in the lab environment.
 In the browser, navigate to https://outlook.office.com.

 5. Create a New Message to *MOD Administrator*.